opensearch-project/documentation-website/_search-plugins/knn/knn-index.md

 If memory is a concern, consider adding a PQ encoder to your HNSW or IVF index.
 Because PQ is a lossy encoding, query quality will drop.

+If you want to reduce the memory requirements by a factor of 2 (with very minimal loss of search quality) or by a factor of 4 (with a significant drop in search quality), consider vector quantization.
+To learn more about vector quantization options, see [k-NN vector quantization]({{site.url}}{{site.baseurl}}/search-plugins/knn/knn-vector-quantization/).

 ### Memory estimation

 In a typical OpenSearch cluster, a certain portion of RAM is set aside for the JVM heap.
 The k-NN plugin allocates